Who doesn’t want to breathe some fresh air?

 - While a HEPA filter in the AC purifies the air, the filter in a vacuum cleaner purifies the floors.
 Regular cleaning removes all harmful bacteria and germs from the carpets and floor.

 - You can clean the drapes as well.
-By using the vacuum cleaner at the right settings, drapes can become free of germs.
+By using the vacuum cleaner in the correct settings, drapes can become free of germs.